 The workshop takes stock of how the pandemic has affected making and hacking, has challenged and changed communal spaces, and creative and tech-political practices.
 It aims to relate these observations about the Covid-19 pandemic to research on hacking/making during previous crises, emergency situations, and/or otherwise challenging conditions.
 While avoiding pitfalls of tech-solutionist accounts and neoliberal celebrations of developments meant as makeshift solutions, the event hopes to shed light on the achievements and challenges experienced by DIY communities during the ongoing global health crisis.

 Hosted by Tim Jordan (UCL) and Annika Richterich (Sussex)

-The workshop was planned for August 2020, but has been postponed due to COVID-19.
-We’re currently trying to find a new data, probably around April 2021, keep an eye on this space if you are interested.
+The workshop was planned for August 2021, but has been postponed due to COVID-19.
+We’re currently looking into a new date, likely in April 2022, keep an eye on this space!

 London, venue tba